Chart Color Schemes

 Household Composition

-Ludmilla - The Narrows features high concentrations of group households, with a higher-than-average median household size
+Ludmilla - The Narrows features high concentrations of group households, with a fairly typical median household size

 Family households constitute 70.7% of all households, including 29.6% couples with children, 25.7% couples without children, and 14.1% single parent families.
 Non-family households comprise the remaining 29.3%, with lone person households at 21.9% and group households making up 6.9%.
-The median household size is 2.6 people, larger than the Greater Darwin average of 2.3.
+The median household size is 2.6 people, which aligns with the Greater Darwin average.

 Frequently Asked Questions - Households